rangsimanketkaew/AWS-HPC/create-parallel-cluster.md

 ClusterUser: centos
 MasterPrivateIP: XXX.XXX.XXX.XXX
 ```

-Documentation on configuration can be found at [this website](https://docs.aws.amazon.com/parallelcluster/latest/ug/configuration.html).

 In addition, you can look at [this page](configure-parallelcluster-config.md) for more details on adjusting `config` file.